 - Handling methods include beating, strangling, and dragging animals.

-- Cruel slaughter methods include gassing, electrocution, suffocation, and skinning animals alive.
+- Cruel slaughter methods include gassing, electrocution, breaking the neck and in the worst case skinning animals alive.

 - Selective breeding of ‘monster foxes’ for pathological obesity to maximise the size of their pelt.